CalebTalley2024/CS3013_Project_3/project3/README.txt

 Use this to run: `make ./mm`

+Things that still need to be done:

+ReadMe
+Tests
+check that we have everything

+Optional
+TINY and BIG MEM implementation

+DOSBox

+Page Ejection Algs

+Questions

 should I page fault for trying to store in a "read only" disk (eg. making a copy that is writable)?

 valid bit vs swapped bit